Markoets/tickets-api/README.md

 Click on actors to add more actors

+Instructions for logged in admin:

+Click on Delete tickets to delete tickets or to update them

+Click on Delete actors to delete actors or to update them

+Click on Delete locations to delete locations or to update them

 Instruction for administrator:
 To deploy the project remove all the console logs, add .env to .gitignore and disable or update the seeding.